cdklabs/publib/README.md

 npx jsii-release-golang [DIR]
 ```

-`DIR` is the directory where the golang module is located.
-Default is `dist/go`.
+`DIR` is a directory where the golang modules are located (default is `dist/go`).
+Each subdirectory inside it
+must be a go module and contain a go.mod file.

 **Options (environment variables):**